Muhammad Essa: International career

-In 2006, he captained Pakistan at the 2006 South Asian Games, winning another gold medal.
 He retained his captaincy for the 2008 AFC Challenge Cup qualification campaign.
 Despite a 2–0 win against Chinese Taipei in the first match, Pakistan lost 7–1 to Sri Lanka, which made Pakistan's 9–2 demolition of Guam meaningless as they finished behind on points to Sri Lanka, thus failing to qualify for the main round.
 Because of injury, Essa had to miss the 2008 SAFF Championship.

-He retired from the national team during the 2009 SAFF Championship, after a fallout with the international team manager György Kottán.
+He retired from the national team during the 2009 SAFF Championship, following a fallout with the international team manager György Kottán.